Goosebumps 2: Haunted Halloween: Plot

 Afterwards, Kathy and Walter start a relationship as Sarah completes her college application and is accepted.
 Elsewhere, Stine is confronted by a surviving Slappy, who entraps his creator in a new Goosebumps story he himself conceived.

 Cast

-A scene features a pair of action figures modeled after Ryu and Ken from the Street Fighter video game series.
-When Slappy brings them to life, they even emit pre-existing voice clips from the games.
+A scene features a pair of action figures modeled after Ryu and Ken Masters from Capcom's Street Fighter series.
+When Slappy brings them to life, they even emit pre-existing voice clips from the source material.

 Production

 On September 2, 2015, it was reported that a sequel to the film Goosebumps was already in the planning stages, with Sony looking for a screenwriter.
 On January 17, 2017, a January 26, 2018 release date was set, and Rob Letterman confirmed that he was to return as director for the sequel.
 On February 6, 2017, it was announced that the film's release date had been delayed to September 21, 2018, taking the date previously held by Hotel Transylvania 3: Summer Vacation.

 In May 2017, the title was said to be Goosebumps: HorrorLand.
 At the time, it was also reported that Jack Black would reprise his role as R. L. Stine.

 In November 2017, Rob Lieber was tapped to pen the script.
 In December 2017, Ari Sandel was announced as the director instead of Letterman, due to Letterman being busy directing Detective Pikachu for Legendary Entertainment.
 Variety reported that two scripts had been written: one script in which Black would reprise his role, while the other had Black cut out entirely.
 In December 2017, the sequel's release date was pushed to October 12, 2018.

 The film was later renamed Goosebumps: Slappy's Revenge, and its new leading cast members were set as Madison Iseman, Ben O'Brien, Caleel Harris and Jeremy Ray Taylor (O'Brien did not appear in the finished film).
 Ken Jeong, Chris Parnell and Wendi McLendon-Covey joined the following month.
 Filming began on March 7, and in April 2018 the title was renamed again, to Haunted Halloween.

 It was initially stated by Sony representatives that Avery Lee Jones, who puppeteered Slappy in the film, would also voice the character.
 Jack Black returned for the film as Stine, and it was later reported that Mick Wingert would actually voice Slappy.